Piflyer/keypoint-tracking/README.md

 # Point Tracking with Keypoint R-CNN and Classical Optical Flow

 Predict and track keypoints of objects in real-time from a sequence of frames.
 You can use the tracked points with a solver, like the Quaternion solver, to estimate object poses from a single viewpoint.
+Big shoutout to [Lorenzo](https://github.com/lopenguin) for all his help and mentorship over the summer!

 # Features:
 - MobileNetV3-based backbone for Keypoint R-CNN or YOLO v8 keypoint detector